 Improving speech intelligibility during multi-talker listening

 I’m also interested in how cognitive factors (e.g. context and prior knowledge) can improve speech intelligibility when we’re in difficult listening situations.
-For example, some of my research on this topic has focused on voice familiarity.
-When multiple people speak simultaneously, we’re better at understanding speech spoken by people who we’re familiar with, such as a friend or partner, than someone we’ve never previously met.
-But how do we become familiar with someone’s voice?
-And which aspects of someone’s voice help us to follow what they’re saying, how people become familiar with new voices, and how this is reflected in brain activity.
+For example, a talker is more intelligible when we have time to prepare for characteristics of the person speaking.
+In addition, we’re much better at understanding speech spoken by people we’re familiar with, such as our friends and family members, than strangers.
+My work has investigated which aspects of someone’s voice help us to follow what they’re saying, how people become familiar with new voices, and how this is reflected in brain activity.

 - Holmes, E., Domingo, Y., & Johnsrude (2018).
 Familiar voices are more intelligible, even if they are not recognized as familiar.
 Psychological Science, 29(10), 1575–1583. doi:10.1177/0956797618779083

 - Holmes, E., Kitterick, P. T. & Summerfield, A. Q. (2018).
 Cueing listeners to attend to a target talker progressively improves word report as the duration of the cue-target interval lengthens to 2000 ms. Attention, Perception, & Psychophysics, 80(6), 1520-1538. doi:10.3758/s13414-018-1531-x

 Another aspect of my research investigates how cognitive factors influence speech perception for people with sensorineural hearing impairment.
-People with hearing impairment often find listening in noisy environments particularly difficult and effortful, even when they use hearing aids.
+People with hearing impairment often find listening in noisy environments difficult and effortful, even when they use hearing aids.
 We found that children with peripheral hearing loss prepare their attention for an upcoming talker less than children with normal hearing, helping to explain why they struggle to listen in noisy places.
 Nevertheless, we found that knowing the topic of conversation improves speech intelligibility and reduces listening effort for adults with hearing impairment.
 Thus, although some cognitive abilities seem to be impaired in people with hearing loss, they nevertheless retain the ability to use context and prior knowledge to help them understand speech—perhaps relying on context to help compensate for a degraded acoustic signal.
-I’m interested in how these factors can help to improve speech perception, and make listening less tiring and effortful, for people with hearing loss.
+I’m interested in how we can improve speech perception, and make listening less tiring and effortful, for people with hearing loss.